 Scholarly Commons Citation

 Koplow, David A., "You're Gonna Need a Bigger Boat: Alternatives to the UN Security Council for Enforcing Nuclear Disarmament and Human Rights" (2016).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1803.
+1803.